sikissavar-pixel/botcuk/replit.md

 # Overview

-This is an AI Bot Platform - a Flask-based web application that provides smart automation for businesses through AI-powered chatbots.
+This is a Botcuk Platform - a Flask-based web application that provides smart automation for businesses through AI-powered chatbots.
 The platform features user authentication, a dashboard interface for managing bot settings and conversations, and an API for chat interactions.
 It's designed as a SaaS solution with pricing tiers and user management capabilities.

 # User Preferences